mui/tech-challenge-react/packages/eslint-plugin-material-ui/README.md

 ### no-hardcoded-labels

 Prevent the usage of hardcoded labels.
-The docs are translated via crowdin, we prefer to use `t` from the redux store.
+The docs are translated via Crowdin, we prefer to use `t` from the redux store.

 ### rules-of-use-theme-variants